Last Updated on: 29th May 2023, 09:17 am

 Why Is My Parrot So Messy?

 - Sickness.
 Parrots with digestive issues may defecate more often.
-Those with illnesses making them lethargic will struggle to eat, spreading food everywhere as they do.

 What Messes Do Parrots Make?

 Common sources of parrot mess include the following:

 Parrots shed feathers, especially when molting.
 Molting is a process where a parrot sheds its old, worn-out feathers to grow new ones.
 It happens 1-3 times yearly and continues for about 8 weeks.

 During this time, parrots shed their feathers and produce dust.
 They aren’t picky about where it lands because this would usually be swept away by the wind or fall from the trees.